-WARREN, Mich. - Police have released the 911 call made just moments after a father's sports utility vehicle with his 3-month-old daughter in the back seat was stolen from a Warren gas station.
+WARREN, Mich. -his 3-month-old daughter in the back seat was stolen from a Warren gas station.

 Police say the man left his Chevrolet Suburban unattended Monday night while he ran into the gas station at 9 Mile and Hoover roads.
 He had left the vehicle running with the doors unlocked.
 That's when the carjacker moved in.

 However, the thief didn't get too far after finding the baby in the back seat.
 Police would later find the vehicle with the baby sleeping inside just a block away.